ervandew/eclim/src/doc/content/guides/development.rst

 **Submitting Patches**

-Any patches you submit should be in the form of an svn diff (if you chose to use svn) or as a git formatted patch (for those using git).
-For svn users, simply redirecting ``svn diff`` to a file will suffice.
-For git users, the preferred method is to use git-format-patch:
+Any patches you submit should be in the form of a git formatted patch:

   ::